SBlair2020/NMR2Struct/README.md

 # Convention for tokens

 This section lists how you should set the value for specific alphabet and token related fields within the YAML configuration files.
-These fields are automatically populated during training based on the dataset and saved as a completed training yaml config file that you can use.
+These fields are automatically populated during training based on the dataset and saved as a completed training YAML config file that you can use.
 However, if you want to infer a model without training, it is necessary to know what the token value should be.
-This is broken down into two sections, one for the substrcture-to-structure transformer and one for the multitaks model.
+This is broken down into two sections, one for the substrcture-to-structure transformer and one for the multitask model.

 ## Substructure-to-structure transformer
 | Field | Value |